axecopfire/cbc6_solution/README.md

 * asteriks
 * for
 * lists

 1 use
-1 number 1
+2 intergers in order
-1 for ordered lists
+3 for ordered lists